Elijer/Prince_William_Project/ProjectSummary.md

 </br>

 ## Introduction: What is the Ambassador Program Strategy?
 PWC Ambassador's will be connecting local businesses in the county with resources allotted by the CARES Act.
-The funds and resources available will expire in December, so the purpose of the Ambassador Program is to advertize the economic aide available to Local Businesses.
-Ambassadors themselves are incentivized to volunteer by three things:
+The funds and resources available will expire in December, so the purpose of the Ambassador Program is to advertise the economic aid available to Local Businesses.
+Ambassadors themselves have three incentives to volunteer:

 1. Interest in their communities
 2. Prizes that will be available to them